RiceBowlJr/blog/content/posts/schedule-your-deployments-in-production.md

 This Approval is now the wall that prevent to deploy to production.<br />

 The other part is the CloudWatch Event that trigger the Lambda function.
 It is configured with a scheduled cron rule that trigger the Lambda on mondays at 9am.<br />
-Then the Lambda function: a JavaScript script that interact with the Pipeline.
-It gather infos about the pipeline, because to approve the approval, a token is needed, and then approve the approval.
+Then the Lambda function: a JavaScript script that interacts with the Pipeline.
+It gather infos about the pipeline, because to validate the approval, a token is needed.

 <center>![Architecture](https://static.blog.ricebowljr.cc/images/AutomaticCodePipelineApprovalArchitecture.png)</center>

 ## Deploy the solution

-As said before, at Osones, we love automate things.
+As said before, at Osones, we love to automate things.
 So we made a CloudFormation template out of the solution, and it is available on [our GitHub page](https://github.com/Osones/cloud-infra/blob/master/aws/lambda/codepipeline-scheduled-approval/00-infra-codepipeline-scheduled-approval.yml).
-So lets take a tour of the template.<br />
+Lets take a tour of the template.<br />

 ```
   LambdaFunction: